apulis/Apulis-AI-Platform/src/RestAPI/README.md

-# Rest API for job submission in DL Workspace
+# Rest API for job submission in Apulis Platform

 # ToDo: we should provide documentation on
 # 1. The execution environment expected by the Rest API